Mabel McKay: Death

 McKay died on May 31, 1993, and was buried next to Essie Parish in the Kashaya Pomo cemetery.

 Exhibits

 From 2016 to 2017 the Autry Museum of the American West exhibited McKay's work in an exhibit titled "The Life and Work of Mabel McKay".
 Her son, Marshall McKay, helped put together the exhibit.

 Legacy

 Greg Sarris published a biography of Mabel in 1997, called Weaving the Dream (University of California Press).

-McKay's work has inspired other artists, including Dineh artist Leatrice Mikkelsen.
+McKay's work has been cited as having inspired other artists, including Dineh artist Leatrice Mikkelsen.